 - The injury would have been less severe had you promptly seen a doctor and followed his or her instructions, so you are partially responsible for the damages.

-Working with an Experienced Premises Liability Attorney
+Working with an Experienced Atlanta Premises Liability Lawyer

-In short, if you’ve been injured on someone else’s property, it is in your best interest to get advice from an experienced personal injury attorney as early as possible, before you make any decisions or take any action other than obtaining medical care.
+Delaying action after an injury can make it more difficult to recover what you’ve lost and to rebuild your life.
+Thus, if you’ve been injured on someone else’s property, it is in your best interest to get advice from an experienced personal injury attorney as early as possible, before you make any decisions or take any action other than obtaining medical care.